InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 cleos push action yx.ntoken transfer '{"from":"user1","to":"user2","amount":"10000.0000 DKRW","memo":"my memo"}' -p user1
 ```
 ### parameters of transfer
-* Parameters
-   1. `from` : account name to transfer from
+1. from : account name to transfer from
-   1. `to` : account name to transfer to
+1. to : account name to transfer to
-   1. `amount` : token amount and symbol
+1. amount : token amount and symbol
-   1. `memo` : string less than or equal to 256 bytes
+1. memo : string less than or equal to 256 bytes

 ### inline actions and notifications of transfer
 * Case 1.
 If the `from` account has the enough amount for the specific depository, only one inline action for `ntransfer` is executed.